Abd al-Malik ibn Marwan

 Abd al-Malik's most consequential reforms were the introduction of a single Islamic currency in place of Byzantine and Sasanian coinage and the establishment of Arabic as the language of the bureaucracy in place of Greek and Persian in Syria and Iraq, respectively.
 His Muslim upbringing, the conflicts with external and local Christian forces and rival claimants to Islamic leadership all influenced Abd al-Malik's efforts to prescribe a distinctly Islamic character to the Umayyad state.
 This also manifested with his founding of the Dome of the Rock in Jerusalem, the earliest archaeologically-attested religious monument built by a Muslim ruler and the possessor of the earliest inscriptions proclaiming Islam and the prophet Muhammad.
 In a significant departure from his predecessors, rule over the Caliphate's provinces was centralized under Abd al-Malik.
 He used loyalist Arab troops from Syria to control the provinces, reducing the reliance on local Arab garrisons.
 Tax surpluses from the provinces were forwarded to Damascus and the traditional stipends to veterans of the early Muslim conquests and their descendants were abolished, salaries being restricted to those in active service.
 The foundations established by Abd al-Malik enabled his son and successor, al-Walid I, who largely maintained his father's policies, to oversee the Umayyad Caliphate's territorial and economic zenith.
-Abd al-Malik's centralized government would become the prototype for the administrations of later medieval Muslim states.
+Abd al-Malik's centralized government became the prototype for the administrations of later medieval Muslim states.